jiangsha1007/MOOSE/README.md

 ## MOOSE_WEB
 ### This module is the interactive interface between the user and the system, and uses the python Django framework
+> Users can generate the ecosystem they need to monitor, just as it is convenient to generate a song list.
+> Provide exquisite and rich data report presentation.